 Answer Groups and AI Assistance will eventually only be available with paid school site licenses and for individual courses that pay for access.
 While the features are in beta, they are free.
 If you’d like access to the beta, please fill out this survey.

 To get started, go to the Grade Submissions tab and click on a question.
 The first step in the Answer Groups workflow is selecting the type of question.
-Four question types are currently supported: Manually Grouped, Multiple Choice, Fill-in-the-blank Math, and Fill-in-the-blank Text.
+Two question types are currently supported: Manually Grouped and Multiple Choice.
+Two more are coming soon: Fill-in-the-blank Math, and Fill-in-the-blank Text.

-Suitable for all questions.
-Gradescope will find blank submissions, if any, and then you can manually form groups of answers.
+This is suitable for all questions.
+Gradescope will simply find and group blank submissions for you.
+You can then manually form your own groups of answers.

 We recommend that the following types of marks are used:

-Once you’ve selected a question type, click on “Save Grading Type”.
+Once you select a question type, click on “Save Grading Type”.

-If you’ve selected Multiple Choice, Fill-in-the-blank Math, or Fill-in-the-blank Text as your question type, Gradecope’s AI will search through your students’ submissions and group them.
+If you selected Multiple Choice, Fill-in-the-blank Math, or Fill-in-the-blank Text as your question type, Gradescope AI will search through your students’ submissions and group them by content.
 The next step in the Answer Groups workflow is reviewing the suggested groups.

 On the Review Groups page, you will see an image of one of the responses within the group, the group name, and how many student submissions are in that group.
 You can edit the group name or delete the group by hovering over the group with your mouse and clicking the Rename or Delete (and Ungroup Answers) buttons.

-When you’re done grouping your students’ answers, click Grade Answers in the bottom action bar.
-Feel free to leave some submissions ungrouped; you will grade ungrouped submissions individually after you have graded all of your groups.
+When you’re done grouping, click Grade Answers in the bottom action bar.
+Feel free to leave some answers ungrouped: you will grade ungrouped answers individually, after you have graded all of the groups.

-The grading interface for grading by group is very similar to the regular grading interface, with a few key differences.
-For more on non-group grading on Gradescope, see our Grading (Grading) section below.
+The grading interface for grading by group is very similar to the regular grading interface, which our Grading section explains below.
+In this section, we explain the differences that Group Grading introduces.

-If you want to grade each submission within a group individually, click on the list icon under “Grading by Group” or to the left of the question title, or press the “A” key on your keyboard.
-Then, click on the first submission within the list.
-This will take you to a view where you can grade each submission individually rather than as part of a group.
+If you would like to find and grade a specific student’s submission in the group, click on the Submissions link next to the group name.
+Clicking on a submission from that table will take you to the regular grading page, where you can grade each submission individually, rather than as part of a group.
 If you want to jump back to grading by group, just click Grade the whole group instead in the upper left section of the page.

-If your student submits a regrade request, you have the option of applying the regrade to just that individual student, or to the entire group of similar submissions.
+If your student submits a regrade request, you have the option of applying the regrade to just that individual student (the default), or to the entire group that the student’s submission was a part of.

 To begin grading, go to the Grade Submissions tab and click on the question that you would like to grade.